 Do OLED Screens Break Easily?

 OLED screens have been heralded as the future of television and mobile devices, but there is one major downside to this new technology: OLED screens are much more fragile than traditional LED screens.

 OLED screens are made from a thin layer of organic material sandwiched between two layers of glass.
-This makes them much thinner and lighter than LED screens, but it also makes them much more susceptible to damage.
+This makes them much thinner, lighter than LED screens, and more susceptible to damage.
 If the glass on an OLED screen is cracked or broken, the entire screen will go blank.

 While this may seem like a minor flaw, it could be enough to make some consumers think twice before buying an OLED television or mobile device.

-If you’re in the market for a new TV, you may be wondering whether to choose an OLED or ULED set.
-While there is some overlap between the two types of TVs, they are actually quite different.
+If you’re in the market for a new TV, you may wonder whether to choose an OLED or ULED set.
+While there is some overlap between the two types of TVs, they are quite different.
 You won’t necessarily be choosing one over the other.

 However, there are some things to keep in mind when making your decision.
 ULED TVs are typically more affordable, while OLEDs are available in more options, including size, resolution, and manufacturer.

-Ultimately, the best TV for you will depends on your specific needs and preferences.
+Ultimately, the best TV for you will depend on your specific needs and preferences.